-If it's a small imperfection just say you can re-do it at the customers convenience or offer a small discount (it's cheaper than a rework!) at least then you have taken control of the situation, by letting the customer have control over the situation, which in turn drops their defenses down, making them more relaxed and likely to pay without fuss (unless you get that one magnifying glass customer).
+If it's a small imperfection just say you can re-do it at the customers' convenience or offer a small discount (it's cheaper than a rework!) at least then you have taken control of the situation, by letting the customer have control over the situation, which in turn drops their defences down, making them more relaxed and likely to pay without fuss (unless you get that one magnifying glass customer).
 In any case - you have done the right thing and your reputation for honesty will go a LONG way.

 Business cards with an appointment section on the opposite side to your business details

-Plus if there's any discrepancy in price or scope of work, just take a look at the business card or use the SMART Estimator app, with photos of the car and descriptions or check out the PDF with all info collected on the date of estimate there's no room for error.
+Plus if there's any discrepancy in price or scope of work, just take a look at the business card or use the SMART Estimator app, with photos of the car and descriptions or check out the PDF with all info collected on the date of the estimate there's no room for error.

-We hope this has helped you and it get's you more work, if it does, let us know, we'd love to hear that it's helped our followers!
+We hope this has helped you and it gets you more work, if it does, let us know, we'd love to hear that it's helped our followers!

-Just remember post as much content as you can, it can't do you any harm and builds a massive portfolio of work customers can look at, after all, who is more likely to get the work?
+Just remember to post as much content as you can, it can't do you any harm and builds a massive portfolio of work customers can look at, after all, who is more likely to get the work?

-Someone with a profile of photo goodies or fred in the shed with no online exposure?
+Someone with a profile of photo goodies or Fred in the shed with no online exposure?